-Once the scam companies get their money they either disappear and you never hear from them again, or they keep scamming you continually as long as they can such as advertising your timeshare listing to other sellers rather than actual buyers and take your money for a long period of time.
+Once the timeshare scams are finished and the companies get their money they either disappear and you never hear from them again, or they keep scamming you continually as long as they can such as advertising your listing to other sellers rather than actual buyers and take your money for a long period of time.

 Use a service like Maintenance Fee Relief, that not only does NOT ask for upfront fees, but will offer rental services absolutely free.

 Another timeshare scam is the free gift scam.
 Some resort companies will offer a free gift upon attending a timeshare presentation and seminar.
 The idea is that after you are finished you are free to pick up your free gift and leave.

 While many of these offers are legitimate, you will usually need to stay for the ENTIRE presentation and seminar to pick up your free gift.
 Leaving before the presentation or seminar is over will sometimes forfeit your ability to pick up a gift.

 The scam however, is when they tell you that you have a free gift if you attend the seminar but when you go to pick up your free gift after the seminar, you are told that you must purchase a timeshare before you are eligible to receive a free gift!

 How to avoid these timeshare scams: To avoid this scam you need to ask whether you must first purchase a timeshare before you may receive your free gift.
 Don't be afraid to ask direct questions and demand a direct answer!

 No Existing Buyer

 One of the most common timeshare scams involve a scam company cold calling you, emailing or otherwise contacting you claiming that they have a buyer for your timeshare and wanting up front fees to close the deal.